 It’s been 18 months since my husband died.
 The first month I was in denial.
 This could not possibly have happened.
 It was all a bad joke.
 I had been with him sitting on the beach with friends, watching the sunset, an hour earlier.
 Any minute, his car would drive down the street or he would walk into the T.V. room and give me that charming smile of his.
 This whole thing was simply ridiculous.

-My obsession over the night he passed soon took over my mind.
+My obsession over the night he passed (The night my husband died )took over my mind.
 I kept replaying his last day.
 I didn’t see him die.
 I imagined it all the time.
 I woke up at night and imagined what had happened to him.
 It was always terrible.
 I tried to reason that the result of the events should have been different.
 Why did he have to die?
 He was a great person.
 A loving husband, a supportive dad, a good neighbor and a hard working attorney.
 I would think and think about this and each time try to change the ending.

 Initially I ran away from these thoughts.
 I was thankfully distracted by loyal friends and neighbors who kept me busy.
 They stopped by.
 They brought food over.
 We went boating.
 They invited me to do stuff with them – play bridge, join book clubs, go to the movies, do yoga just to name a few.